 If you are calling help for a friend or family member, after calling 911, you should attempt to determine the time that symptoms began.
 If you arrived at your family member’s house and found them with symptoms, it may be advantageous to phone a neighbor that may have seen them.
 You are attempting to figure out the time that the patient was “last known well”.
 This may be a telephone conversation, a neighbor who saw them getting their mail earlier in the day or the report of someone who was with them when their symptoms began.
 This is important because clot-busting medication can only be given within a certain timeframe.

-The Paramedics and EMT’s will focus on two things.
-Making sure that your vital signs are stable and transporting you quickly and efficiently to a stroke center that is capable of treating your stroke.
+The Paramedics and EMTs will focus on two things: making sure that your vital signs are stable and transporting you quickly and efficiently to a stroke center that is capable of treating your stroke.

 Don’t be surprised if EMS encourages you to go to a hospital other than the one that you would prefer.
-There are certain hospitals that are classified as “Stroke Centers” of various different levels.
-This designation is given to hospitals that are capable of giving a clot busting medication called rtPA to patients with stroke.
-Tertiary Stroke Centers (usually the larger teaching hospitals) are capable of not only giving clot busting medications but of performing procedures quickly to remove the clot from your blood flow and restore flow.
+There are certain hospitals that are classified as Stroke Centers of different levels.
+Comprehensive stroke centers (usually the larger teaching hospitals) are capable of not only giving clot-busting medication but of performing procedures quickly to remove the clot and restore your blood flow.

 Review the healthcare provider algorithm for response to stroke which includes the Cincinnati Prehospital Stroke Scale and take our online quiz for stroke response.